jdwilson4/Intro-Data-Science/Lectures/Week1.md

 Once the file has been *knit*, if there are no bugs in your code (which there shouldn't be if you ran the above example) then you will get an .html file automatically saved to the same location of your .Rmd file.
 Your .html file should look something like [this](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Code_Demonstrations/MyFirstKnit.pdf).

-#Part II: Git and Github

-##What's the point?
-File sharing!
-##Creating an Account

-##Pushing, Pulling, and Committing

-##The 5 Most Useful Commands in github

 ##Other Useful Resources for Learning More